seimbang-in/.github/profile/README.md

 ## Technology Stack

-- **Frontend:** Kotlin for cross-platform mobile development.
+- **Frontend:** Flutter for cross-platform mobile development.
 - **Backend:** Node.js with Express for API development.
 - **Database:** MySQL for structured data storage.
-- **AI & OCR:** Integrated with TensorFlow and Paddle for advanced machine learning and text recognition.
+- **AI & OCR:** Integrated with TensorFlow and Tesseract for advanced machine learning and text recognition.
 - **Cloud Provider:** Google Cloud Platform (GCP) for scalable infrastructure.

 ---